 Our license and royalty revenues were \$4.6 million and \$3.4 million in 2007 and 2006, respectively.
 License and royalty revenues were derived from database subscriptions and licensing of our gene- and genomic-related intellectual property.
-We expect that revenues generated from information products, including licensing of gene- and genomic-related intellectual property, will decline as we focus on our drug discovery and development programs.

-For the year ended December 31, 2006, revenues from companies considered to be related parties, as defined by FASB Statement No. 57, Related Party Disclosures ("SFAS 57") was \$0.3 million.
-There was no such revenue recorded for the year ended December 31, 2007.
+For the year ended December 31, 2007 and 2006, revenues from companies considered to be related parties as defined by SFAS 57 were \$0.6 million and \$0.3 million, respectively.
 Our related parties consist of companies in which members of our Board of Directors have invested, either directly or indirectly, or in which a member of our Board of Directors is an officer or holds a seat on the Board of Directors (other than an Incyte-held Board seat).